 Not only will you get to plan amazing parties on someone else’s budget, but you’ll also be able to make little extra money on the side–and you’ll get some even more incredible ideas for your kids’ next parties.
 Social media can be an important part of growing your business.

 You’ve always had an eye for detail in other people’s writing.
 Why not turn it into a home-based business?
 From college students who are eager to turn in the perfect paper to would-be writers who need an extra eye on their new books, there is a wide range of proofreading clients out there.

 As a bonus, you’ll be able to work from anywhere: take papers along with you to your kids’ lessons and classes, work on the commute to and from your primary job, or take them with you on vacation, if you so desire.

-You can sell clothes, jewelry, accessories, housewares, office products, art, food and much more.
+You can sell stickers, clothes, jewelry, accessories, housewares, office products, art, food, and more.
 This site is not a listing site like eBay; you sell through a store you set up on their site or your website.
 The goods are made-to-order, cutting out the huge fees associated with inventory and fulfillment.

 11. Temporary Tattoo Artist